-In 2007, life brought Silvia to the public hospital in La Ceiba and while there she was dismayed by the conditions.
+In 2007, life brought me to the labor ward of the public hospital in La Ceiba.I was dismayed and deeply touched by the conditions.

 “One of the greatest gifts about learning another language is that it provides key insights and perspective into one’s culture.
 For example, dar a luz, (literal translation “to give light”) is the expression used in Spanish when referring to a woman giving birth.
 What an exemplary phrase to describe one of the most precious moments in a woman’s life!”
 Anna Blankenberger